How To Find Out If You Have A Septic Tank? (Solution found)

 It is only the first step in the process to discover where your septic tank is located.
 After you’ve located your tank, the following step is to locate the lid.
 You can locate it with the help of your soil probe.
 The majority of septic tanks are rectangular in shape and measure around five feet by eight feet.
 The perimeter of the tank should be marked with a probe once it has been probed around.
 A shallow excavation with a shovel within the tank’s perimeter and near the center (or broken into halves for a two compartment tank) should show the position of the lid or lids if you are unable to feel them by probing.

-See also: How To Get Rid Of Septic Tank Flies?
+See also: What Does The Top Of A Septic Tank Look Like?
 (Best solution)

 The tank itself is likely to be filled with foul-smelling vapors, if not potentially hazardous ones.